Visitor Information

 - General visiting hours are 6 am – 8 pm (Monday through Friday) and 9 am – 8 pm (Saturday and Sunday).

-- Labor and Delivery, Post-partum and Pediatrics at Sierra Medical Center allow a support person and siblings to visit 24/7, if they have passed the below screening requirements.
+- Labor and Delivery, Post-partum and Pediatrics at Sierra Medical Center allow visitors to visit 24/7, if they have passed the below screening requirements.
+Siblings are also welcome during visitation hours, if they have passed screening requirements.
+Siblings are not permitted to stay overnight.

 - NICU visitation is limited to those aged 18 and older who meet the below screening requirements.
 This policy supersedes the current NICU parent information sheet.

 - For your safety, visitors are not allowed in COVID-19 isolation areas.
-The department leader will determine whether exceptions to this policy will be made including end-of-life care and/or the patient has a physical, intellectual, developmental or cognitive disability or impairment.
+The department leader will determine whether exceptions to this policy.

-- Please do not visit your family and friends in the hospital if they:
+Please do not visit your family and friends in the hospital if:

 - Have had a cough or flu-like symptoms, including sore throat, headache, muscle aches, nausea, diarrhea, abdominal pain or loss of taste or smell in the last 24 hours.